 In June 2018, we entered into a collaborative research, development and commercialization agreement with Sanofi (the Sanofi Agreement), focused on researching, developing and commercializing SHP2 inhibitors as cancer therapies and potentially other indications.
-Sanofi primarily controls the research and development activities pursuant to the terms of the Sanofi Agreement, and our lack of control over these activities, including with respect to RMC-4630, could result in delays or other difficulties in the development and commercialization of product candidates, which may prevent completion of intended NDA filings in a timely fashion, if at all.
-Because of the allocation of responsibilities under the Sanofi Agreement, we are wholly dependent on Sanofi for the success of the RMC-4630 program.
-Any dispute with Sanofi may result in the delay or termination of the research, development or commercialization of RMC-4630 or other SHP2 inhibitor product candidates, and may result in costly litigation that diverts management attention and resources away from our day-to-day activities.
+In December 2022, Sanofi terminated the Sanofi Agreement for convenience, effective as of June 2023.
+Prior to the effectiveness of this termination, Sanofi will continue to exert control over our SHP2 inhibitor-related research and development activities pursuant to the terms of the Sanofi Agreement, and our lack of control over these activities, including with respect to RMC-4630, could result in delays or other difficulties in the development and commercialization of product candidates, which may prevent completion of intended NDA filings in a timely fashion, if at all.
+Any dispute with Sanofi, including with respect to the termination of the Sanofi Agreement and the transition of the activities thereunder, may result in the delay or termination of the research, development or commercialization of RMC-4630 or other SHP2 inhibitor product candidates, and may result in costly litigation that diverts management attention and resources away from our day-to-day activities.
 For example, we plan to evaluate RMC-4630 in combination with other therapies (which may include product candidates from our pipeline), and Sanofi may disagree with us regarding which other therapies should be evaluated in combination with RMC-4630.
 As a result of this disagreement, our completion of a trial in combination with our preferred combination product candidate may be delayed or prevented.